Frequently asked questions

 Isn’t this just a banner I could add for free?

 Yes, and we open-sourced the banner and the labels so you can.
 What you pay for is the proof that they were live: timestamped, hashed captures, verified by our crawler rather than self-reported, and exportable as one report.
-A free banner shows a notice today.
-It cannot show that you were compliant last month, on the page a complaint is about.
-The disclosure is free.
-The evidence is the product.
+A free banner shows a notice today, but it cannot show that your disclosures were in place last month on the page a complaint is about.
+That record is what the paid plans provide.

 Who keeps the evidence?
 Do I download it every week?